 (6) Models were fit to data using the glmm.TMB package (Brooks et al. 2017) and predicted values (marginal means) were made from the best fit model using the ggeffects package (Lüdecke 2018) in R (R Core Team 2021).

+Estimating Freshwater Discharge

 As a visual assessment of watershed-scale discharge characteristics, we summarized river discharge for primary rivers entering each Bay as a proxy for salinity and nutrient inputs before, during, and after restoration efforts by plotting the percent deviation in river discharge (CFS, cubic foot per second, by convention) from the Period of instrument record by month and year beginning in 2005.
 We started the time series about ten years before restoration efforts to capture antecedent river discharge conditions.
 Pensacola Bay has three tributaries (Escambia, Blackwater, and Yellow rivers), and we used data from USGS gauge 02375500 from the Escambia River because this is the larger (by discharge).
 St. Andrew Bay has no significant freshwater inputs (Crowe et al. 2008).
 For Apalachicola Bay, we summarized river discharge information from USGS gauge 02358000 (Apalachicola River at Chattahoochee).

 We completed a second separate analysis for Apalachicola Bay because the independent variables of clutch material and density (described by the "study" variable) and freshwater discharge can only be assessed in this system with the available data.
 The dependent variables for these analyses were the same as the first analysis, the number of oysters in the spat, seed, or legal-size categories (separate analyses for each dependent variable).
 The independent variables included Period, Study (studies described in Table 1), and a variable which represents the number of days in a Period or the prior Period (as a measure of antecedent discharge) when the Apalachicola River discharge was below 12,000 or 6,000 CFS measured at Jim Woodruff gage (USGS 02358000).
 This 12,000 CFS reference point is important because the adjacent floodplain becomes inundated at discharge near this level (Light et al. 1998, Fisch and Pine 2016).
 The exact point of inundation may have changed over time due to riverbed degradation (S. Leitman, personal communication).
 Regardless, we use the number of days per Period Apalachicola River discharge was < 12,000 CFS as an indicator of low freshwater inputs.
 Similarly, the number of days Apalachicola River discharge was < 6,000 CFS indicates extreme low river discharge periods because this river level approaches the minimum required water release of 5,000 CFS at Jim Woodruff Dam.